Pre-Symposium Workshops

 2. Practitioners who are already performing Doppler echo but want to perfect their Doppler skills or want to learn more about principles of assessments in Doppler measurements.

 The course objective is to equip practitioners with the skills to properly assess cardiac function and haemodynamics in patients who are critically ill.
-There is a well balance of didactic lectures and hands-on practice in this course, and aims to fill the “gap” between basic and advanced critical care echo.
+There is a well balance of didactic lectures and hands-on practice in this course, and aito fill the “gap” between basic and advanced critical care echo.

 Topics* may include: